rlpy/rlpy/doc/make_policy.rst

 * Override several base functions, including those that manage exploration/exploitation
 * Add the Policy to RLPy and test it

-If you would like to add your new Policy to the RLPy project, email ``rlpy@mit.edu`` or create a pull request to the
-`RLPy repository <https://bitbucket.org/rlpy/rlpy>`_.
+If you would like to add your new policy to the RLPy project, email the community list ``rlpy@mit.edu`` or create a pull request to the `RLPy repository <https://bitbucket.org/rlpy/rlpy>`_.